-Cleveland Bd of Educ v.
-Loudermill, 470 U.S.532 (1985).

-CROSS REF.: 5:290 (Employment Termination and Suspensions), 6:20 (School Year Calendar and Day)

-REVISED: August 16, 2011; January 24, 2012; March 25, 2014 (Legal Reference Only);

-April 12, 2022

-Resignation

-Tenured teachers may resign at any time with consent of the Board of Education or by written notice sent to the Board Secretary at least 30 days before the intended date of resignation.
-However, no teacher may resign during the school term in order to accept another teaching position without the consent of the Board.

-Also, please refer to the following current agreement:

-"Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Teachers' Council Local 571."

-LEGAL REF.: 105 ILCS 5/24-14.

-Park Forest Heights School Dist. v.
-State Teacher Certification Bd., 363 Ill.
-App.

-3d 433 (1st Dist.
-2006)

-ADOPTED: April 12, 2022

-Substitute Teachers

-The Superintendent may employ substitute teachers as necessary to replace teachers who are temporarily absent.
+Cleveland Board of Education v.
+Loudermill, 105 S.Ct.
+1487(1985).
+Nursing Mothers in the Workplace Act CROSS REF.: 5:290 (Employment Termination and Suspensions), 6:20 (School Year Calendar and Day) ADOPTED: February 22, 2011 REVISED: August 16, 2011 REVISED: January 24, 2012 REVISED: March 25, 2014 (Legal Reference Only) 5:200 Page 1 of 1 Substitute Teachers The Superintendent may employ substitute teachers as necessary to replace teachers who are temporarily absent.
 A substitute teacher must hold either a valid teaching or substitute license or short-term substitute license and may teach in the place of a licensed teacher who is under contract with the Board.
-There is no limit on the number of days that a substitute teacher may teach in the District during the school year except as follows:

-- 1. A substitute teacher holding a substitute license may teach for any one licensed teacher under contract with the District only for a period not to exceed 90 paid school days in any one school term. - 2.
+There is no limit on the number of days that a substitute teacher may teach in the District during the school year except as follows: - A substitute teacher holding a substitute license may teach for any one licensed teacher under contract with the District only for a period not to exceed 90 paid school days in any one school term. - 2.
 A teacher holding a Professional Educator License or Educator License with Stipulations may teach for any one licensed teacher under contract with the District only for a period not to exceed 120 paid school days. - A short-term substitute teacher holding a short-term substitute teaching license may teach for any one licensed teacher under contract with the District only for a period not to exceed five consecutive school days.

-The Ill Teachers' Retirement System (TRS) limits a substitute teacher who is a TRS annuitant to substitute teaching for a period not to exceed 120 paid days or 600 paid hours in each school year, but not more than 100 paid days in the same classroom.
-Beginning July 1, 2023, a substitute teacher who is a TRS annuitant may substitute teach for a period not to exceed 100 paid days or 500 paid hours in any school year, unless the subject area is one where the Regional Superintendent has certified that a personnel shortage exists.
+The Illinois Teachers' Retirement System (TRS) limits a substitute teacher who is a TRS annuitant to substitute teaching for a period not to exceed 120 paid days or 600 paid hours in each school year, but not more than 100 paid days in the same classroom.
+Beginning July 1, 2020, a substitute teacher who is a TRS annuitant may substitute teach for a period not to exceed 100 paid days or 500 paid hours in any school year, unless the subject area is one where the Regional Superintendent has certified that a personnel shortage exists.
 The Board of Education establishes a daily rate of pay for substitute teachers.
 Substitute teachers receive only monetary compensation for time worked and no other benefits.

-Short-Term Substitute Teachers

-A short-term substitute teacher must hold a valid short-term substitute teaching license and have completed the District's short-term substitute teacher training program.
+Short-Term Substitute Teachers A short-term substitute teacher must hold a valid short-term substitute teaching license and have completed the District's short-term substitute teacher training program.
 Short-term substitutes may teach no more than five consecutive school days for each licensed teacher who is under contract with the Board.

-Emergency Situations

-A substitute teacher may teach when no licensed teacher is under contract with the Board if the District has an emergency situation as defined in State law.
+Emergency Situations A substitute teacher may teach when no licensed teacher is under contract with the Board if the District has an emergency situation as defined in State law.
 During an emergency situation, a substitute teacher is limited to 30 calendar days of employment per each vacant position.
 The Superintendent shall notify the appropriate Regional Office of Education within five business days after the employment of a substitute teacher in an emergency situation.

-"Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Teachers' Council Local 571."

-LEGAL REF.: 105 ILCS 5/10-20.68, 5//21B-20(2), 5/21B-20(3), and 5/21B-20(4).
+Middle School and High School Substitution Please refer to the following current agreement: "Agreement between Board of Education of Elmhurst Community Unit District 205 and Elmhurst Teachers' Council Local 571."
+5:220 Page 1 of 2 LEGAL REF.: 105 ILCS 5/10-20.67 (P.A.
+100-596, final citation pending), 5//21B-20(2), 5/21B- 20(3), and 5/21B-20(4).

-23 Ill.Admin.Code §1.790 (Substitute Teacher) and §25.520 (Substitute Teaching
+23 Ill.Admin.Code §1.790 (Substitute Teacher) and §25.520 (Substitute Teaching License.

-License.